adamhayek2/medtech/README.md

 ### User Stories

+As a Receptionist:

-- As a receptionist in a hospital, I would like to add patients coming into the system database, so the AI Doctor knows where he is needed to diagnose patients
+- I would like to add patients coming into the system database, so the AI Doctor knows where he is needed to diagnose patients

+As a Doctor:

-- As a doctor, I want to log in to my account so I can see my schedule and tasks
+- I want to log in to my account so I can see my schedule and tasks
 - As a doctor working in the ER, I want an AI-powered robot that assists me in diagnosing and starting the treatment process by sending me a report immediately to approve so the patients don’t wait when the ER gets crowded.

+As a Admin:

-- As an admin, I want a scheduling system to request and schedule meetings efficiently taking into consideration the staff availability and hospital needs.
+- I want a scheduling system to request and schedule meetings efficiently taking into consideration the staff availability and hospital needs.
 So the meeting can be scheduled at the perfect time.
-- As an admin, I want to receive up-to-date statistics about the hospital, allowing me to make informed decisions and track the hospital's performance.
+- I want to receive up-to-date statistics about the hospital, allowing me to make informed decisions and track the hospital's performance.

 <br><br>